Tunneling conductance in superconducting junctions with $p$-wave unconventional magnets breaking time-reversal symmetry: Model and Methods

 with the creation and annihilation operators $\hat{B}^{\dagger}=[b^{\dagger}_{A\uparrow},b^{\dagger}_{B\uparrow},b^{\dagger}_{A\downarrow},b^{\dagger}_{B\downarrow}]$ and $\hat{B}$. $\hat{H}_\mathrm{PUM}(\bm{k})$ is given by

 where $t_{p}=t$ is the nearest neighbor hopping integral in PUM, $t_J$ is the strength of the PUM order, and $\hat{\sigma}_{0,1,2,3}$ are the Pauli matrices in orbital (sublattice) space, respectively.
 This PUM model has two orbital (sublattice) degrees of freedom: orbital (sublattice) $A$ and $B$.
+For $t_{J}\ne 0$, $[C_2||t]$-symmetry is preserved, even though time-reversal symmetry is broken.
 If $t_{J}\ne 0$, the electric structure holds the spin splitting of the PUM order; otherwise, a spin-degenerate Fermi surface is obtained.

 In the present study, we consider the junctions along the $y$-direction shown in Fig.~\ref{fig:image} (a) corresponding to $p_y$-wave UM/SC junctions along the $x$-direction.
 Then, we suppose the periodic boundary condition along the $x$-direction and the semi-infinite systems along the $y$-direction, where the translational invariance is broken.
 The Fermi surfaces on two sides of the junctions are chosen as $\mu_\mathrm{sc}=-2.5t$ and $\mu_{p}=-3.85t$ [Fig.~\ref{fig:image} (b) and Fig.~\ref{fig:image}(c)].
-Since the the tunneling conductance is determined by the overlapping area of Fermi surfaces between two sides of the junctions for for fixed $k_x$, we show how two Fermi surfaces of UPM and SC with $k_x$ in Fig.~\ref{fig:image} (b) and Fig.~\ref{fig:image} (c).
+Since the tunneling conductance is determined by the overlapping area of Fermi surfaces between two sides of the junctions for for fixed $k_x$, we show how two Fermi surfaces of UPM and SC with $k_x$ in Fig.~\ref{fig:image} (b) and Fig.~\ref{fig:image} (c).
 Only up-spin (down-spin) configuration on the Fermi surface in PUM appears for $-k_{x2} \le k_x\le -k_{x1}$ ($k_{x1} \le k_x\le k_{x2}$) shown in Fig.~\ref{fig:image} (b) and Fig.~\ref{fig:image} (c).
 These $k_{x1}$ and $k_{x2}$ changes by $t_J$ shown in Fig.~\ref{fig:kx1_kx2}.
 Because $k_{x2}$ becomes larger for $t_J$, the Fermi surface of PUMs becomes larger with the increase of $t_J$.

 For the Fourier transformation along the $y$-direction, we obtain the local and the nearest neighbor (NN) hopping matrices.
 In SCs, the local term $\tilde{u}_\mathrm{SC}(k_x)$ is given by

 and the NN hopping $\tilde{t}_\mathrm{SC}(k_x)$ is